qtepics/qtepics.github.io/getting_started.md

 This is only required if building the Archive Appliance interface.
 Please see the [Archive Appliance](archiver_appliance.html) page for details.
-For Linux users using the yum package manager, this can be achieved by (drop the sudo if running as root):
+For Linux (Redhat flavors) users using the dnf package manager, this can be achieved by(drop the sudo if running as root):

-    sudo yum install -y protobuf
+    sudo dnf install -y protobuf

 For Windows users, there is some info in [Archive Appliance](archiver_appliance.html).